-By day, I am a Landscape Architect.
+Professionally, I am a Landscape Architect (licensed and practicing).
 I did not grow up knowing I wanted to be one nor did I even have a clear understanding of what the profession would involve.
 In fact, I didn’t know until I was a senior in high school and everyone else seemed to have a pretty good idea of what they wanted to do.
 I had to spend hours, days and weeks researching the possibility of a career path before I happened upon it.
 The profession seemed absolutely perfect for me.
 So I enrolled at Temple University in the School of Landscape Architecture & Horticulture in 1995.
 I haven’t looked back since.